 Checking a spirit's ABV (alcohol by volume) will give you a guide to how strong it is.
 The ABV tells you what percentage of the drink is made up of alcohol.
 For example, a spirit with 40% ABV is 40% pure alcohol.
 The higher the percentage, the more alcohol there is.

-Spirit measures are smaller than normal alcoholic drinks so it can be easy to lose track of the units you’re drinking.
+Spirit measures are smaller than normal alcoholic drinks so it can be more difficult to keep track of the units you’re drinking.
 To stay on track, try these top tips:

-1. Mind your spirit measures at home If you're used to drinking doubles, try switching to single measures of spirits.
+1. Mind your spirit measures at home: Stick to single measures of spirits.
 Avoid measuring spirits by eye – it's easy to over-pour.
 Why not order the unit measure cup from our online shop?

-5. Keep a drink diary If you choose to drink, recording exactly what you’ve drunk during the week will tell you whether you're keeping within the unit guidelines.
+5. Keep a drink diary: If you choose to drink, recording exactly what you’ve drunk during the week will tell you whether you're keeping within the low risk drinking guidelines.
 Our free Drinkaware: Track and Calculate Units app is perfect for tracking your drinks when you’re out and about.